Opposition procedure before the European Patent Office: Substantive examination

-During the opposition, oral proceedings may take place at the request of the EPO or at the request of any party to the proceedings, i.e. the patentee or an opponent.
+During the opposition proceedings, oral proceedings may take place at the behest of the EPO or at the request of any party to the proceedings, i.e. the patentee or an opponent.
 The oral proceedings are held before the Opposition Division itself.
 They are held in Munich, the Hague or Berlin, and are public unless very particular circumstances apply.
 This contrasts with oral proceedings held before an Examining Division, which are not public.
 The list of public oral proceedings in opposition before the EPO is available on its web site.
 The right to oral proceedings is a specific and codified part of the procedural right to be heard.
-A decision is generally pronounced at the end of the oral proceedings, with reasons to follow in writing.
+A decision is usually pronounced at the end of the oral proceedings, with reasons to follow in writing.

 Outcome and effects of the opposition

 The opposition proceedings may have one of three outcomes: